Classical and quantum thermodynamics in a non-equilibrium regime: Application to Stirling engine: Reflections on motive power of heat

-We consider a thermodynamic system consisting of a subsystem A and a heat bath B at an inverse temperature $\beta(t)$.
-The presence of a heat bath temperature can be regarded as a consequence of {\bf the zeroth law of thermodynamics.}
+We consider a thermodynamic system consisting of subsystem A and heat bath B at the inverse temperature $\beta(t)$.
+The presence of a heat bath temperature can be regarded as a consequence of {\bf the zeroth law of thermodynamics}, which states the existence of a unique equilibrium state.\cite{Oono2017} Although not well known, {\bf the minus first law of thermodynamics} was introduced some time ago to state the existence of time-irreversible processes toward a unique equilibrium state.\cite{brown2001minus1st,uffink2001minus1st2} The dynamics of the SB model comply with this law.

 An important statement of thermodynamics is that thermodynamic systems are described in terms of intensive and extensive variables.
 In particular, extensive variables that are proportional to the size are essential.
-This statement, controversial, is sometimes called the fourth law.\cite{Oono2017} However, this is the premise of thermodynamics and we should call {\bf the minus first law of thermodynamics}.
+This statement is called the fourth law.\cite{Oono2017} However, this is the premise of thermodynamics, and we would like to call it {\bf the minus second law of thermodynamics} because this is the central dogma in the classical and quantum thermodynamics that we are constructing.

-The energy of the subsystem corresponds to internal energy and is expressed as $U_{\rm A} ( t )$, which changes with time owing to changes in the bath temperature.
+The energy of the subsystem corresponds to the internal energy and is expressed as $U_{\rm A} ( t )$, which changes with time owing to changes in the bath temperature.
 Internal energy is an extensive variable, whereas inverse temperature is an intensive variable.
-The external perturbation we consider here is expressed as $-x(t) X_{\rm A}(t)$, where $x(t)$ and $X_{\rm A}(t)$ are intensive and extensive variables, respectively.
+The external perturbation considered here is expressed as $-x(t) X_{\rm A}(t)$, where $x(t)$ and $X_{\rm A}(t)$ are intensive and extensive variables, respectively.
 In traditional thermodynamics, $x(t)$ is derived from the Euler relation.
-We then introduce the total energy, which is related to enthalpy by ${H}_{\rm A} ( t ) = U_{\rm A} ( t ) - x ( t ) X_{\rm A} ( t )$, which can also be regarded as the Legendre transformation between internal energy and enthalpy.
+We then introduce the total energy, which is related to the enthalpy by ${H}_{\rm A} ( t ) = U_{\rm A} ( t ) - x ( t ) X_{\rm A} ( t )$, which can also be regarded as the Legendre transformation between internal energy and enthalpy.